||Previous | Next

 meditation - what to do?

 Date: Fri Apr 9, 2004 11:25pm

-New Members: It is recommended you read from the beginning of the archive, as previous
+New Visitors: It is recommended you read from the beginning of the archive, as previous

 lessons are prerequisite to this one.
 The first lesson is, "Why

 Q: After 5 - 7 minutes of meditation colors like orange, yellow, green and

 dark blue in the form of bright light appear before my eyes.
 This stays

 any longer.
 I come out of my meditation and I sleep as my head is very

 heavy.
 At night when I sleep after meditation I am getting very violent

 feeling is so real that it is scary.
 This kind of thing has never happened

 to me.
 The day I don't meditate I do not get these dreams.
 I very much want

 Would appreciate your advice.